esi0077/OCR-camera-text-detection/readme.md

 ### 🔴 if you dont have database

-> on main folder you find builded version with database. you can open the app (.exe) and enjoy using it.
+> A pre-built version of the app (with a database) is included in the main folder.

+> Simply run the .exe file to start using the application.

 ### 🟣 Connect it to your database

-> copy the text inside db.sql and paste it in your database program
+To connect to a database:

+ 1. Copy the SQL commands from the db.sql file.
+ 2. Paste them into your database program.

 <hr>
 you can use this databases
 <br>
 <br>
-->Xampp - windows
+-> Xampp - windows
 <br>
 -> wamp - windows and linux
 <br>